 Research shows that most Americans simply don't understand the inequalities faced by LGBT people.
 They also don't understand how these inequalities can adversely affect gay and transgender people's lives.
 MAP provides messaging guides and resources that can help Americans better understand the disparities facing LGBT people, the need for change, and the importance of action to support LGBT equality.

 Unequal treatment under the law can prevent LGBT Americans from being able to fully participate in American life.
-Gay and transgender employees can be legally fired in 30 states just because of who they are.
-In 39 states, the law doesn't recognize the relationships of same-sex couples, meaning that they face unfair treatment when it comes to bereavement, family leave and medical decision-making.
+Gay and transgender employees have no explicit federal protections from workplace discrimination.
+In nearly 30 states, the law doesn't recognize the relationships of same-sex couples, meaning that they face unfair treatment when it comes to bereavement, family leave and medical decision-making.